-This story ranks high on this list every month.
-Whether you’re focused on backpacking as light as possible, or just want guidance on making your trips easier and more fun, read it and discover why it’s consistently one of the most-clicked blog posts at The Big Outside.
+The most-read story currently at my blog actually ranks high on this list about every month.
+Whether you’re focused on backpacking as light as possible, or just want some guidance on making your trips easier and more fun, read this story and discover why it’s the most-clicked blog post at The Big Outside.

 See all of my stories with tips on outdoors skills at The Big Outside.